HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 ![gradle delegate](./doc/idea_gradle_delegate.png)

+- *Note: For some users, delegating the build jobs to Gradle will cause a build started via the "Build->(Re)Build Project..." menu items to fail.
+For these users, not delegating may allow the build to succeed.
+In any case, running the build via the Gradle panel as stated below always works.*

+- *Note 2: When the Android plugin is enabled, errors are displayed by some versions of IDEA stating that some builds cannot be run and/or incompatible (Android-Gradle vs Java-Gradle projects).
+These messages may be eliminated by not using the Android plugin.
+If this is not possible, the error messages can be ignored.*

-The Gradle Project panel might be a bit overwhelming for those who are not used to Gradle There are 4 gradle tasks that you will probably use frequently and that is worth mentioning all these tasks  can be found under project root (intellij-haxe)
+The Gradle Project panel might be a bit overwhelming for those who are not used to Gradle.
+There are 4 Gradle tasks that you will probably use frequently and that is worth mentioning all these tasks  can be found under project root (intellij-haxe):

-- build - *Will build the plugin and create a plugin Jar in the root of the project*
+- build - *Will build the plugin and create a plugin Jar in the root of the project.*
-- test - *will build and run all tests in IDEA and show you the results in the test panel*
+- test - *Will build and run all tests in IDEA and show you the results in the test panel.*
-- clean - *will remove all compiled and generated code*
+- clean - *Will remove all compiled and generated code.*
-- runIde - *will build the plugin, prepare an sandbox and start an instance of IDEA with your plugin*
+- runIde - *Will build the plugin, prepare an sandbox and start an instance of IDEA with your plugin.*

-You can chose between run and debug by right clicking on the task you want to execute
+You can chose between run and debug by right clicking on the task you want to execute:
 ![gradle panel](./doc/idea_gradle_panel.png)

 ###### Syntax Errors
-Its recommended to build the project first before you start writing code as some parts of the project uses generated code and you may experience syntax errors in your code editor, the code will however build just fine as these sources are generated when the project is built.
+We recommended that you build the project first before you start writing code as some parts of the project use generated code and you may experience syntax errors in your code editor; the code will however build just fine as these sources are generated when the project is built.

-If you just want to generate the nessesary sources you can run the `generateSources` gradle task.
+If you just want to generate the nessesary sources you can run the `generateSources` Gradle task.

 ## Debugging
 -------